 Arrive early, even if you don’t want to picnic.
 We recommend arriving at least an hour early.
 Hollywood Bowl parking causes a bad traffic jam before and after the shows, especially popular weekend shows.
 Pre-show traffic can put you in a bad mood before the concert even starts, and the traffic jam afterward can ruin a good night.

 Bring warm clothing.
 Bring a jacket or sweater because Los Angeles can get chilly at night during fall and winter, especially when it’s windy.
 You could also bring a blanket to snuggle up with.

 Get seats close to an aisle.
 The majority of seating at the Hollywood Bowl is pretty cramped with little legroom.
 Middle seaters will have a hard time getting in and out of the seat to use the restroom or grab some drinks.

 Pack your meals.
 Food at the Hollywood Bowl can be expensive, so it’s more practical if you bring your own meals.
 Light snacks and finger foods are ideal.

 Wear walking shoes.
 Whether you’re going to use public transportation or insist on driving, it’s advisable to wear good walking shoes since you will likely do a significant amount of walking.

 Consider alternatives to driving.
 Parking in the Hollywood Bowl area or near the venue can be extremely stressful.
 Try considering the list we have up above!

 We hope these tips will help you have an awesome experience at some of the most historical events in Hollywood.
-Driving can be quite a hectic experience.
+Driving can be quite a nerve-racking experience.
 Even so, there are alternatives to the main Hollywood Bowl parking lot that can take hours to get out of after the event.